The AR-15 remains the rifle of choice for the modern era, and can be found in any shooting discipline, in any shooting activity.

 Much of this talk usually revolves around how the .223 is simply too light for taking any game larger than a prairie dog or poodle.

-Other bunk still abounds, notions that the .223 cannot defeat bone in larger game or pests like deer and hog, or that the projectiles are all somehow inherently unstable to an insane degree, and will break up too quickly upon entering flesh to do any meaningful damage and bring an animal down.
+Other bunk still abounds, notions that the .223 cannot defeat bone in larger game or pests like deer and hog, or that the projectiles are all somehow inherently unstable to an crazy degree, and will break up too quickly upon entering flesh to do any meaningful damage and bring an animal down.

 Like most bad answers, there is a grain of truth to each of these but luckily for us they are either blown entirely out of proportion or are founded in truths that are simply 50 or 60 years out of date and no longer relevant or even valid.
 Technology marches on, and those materials used in bullet construction have improved dramatically along with bullet design itself.